isradeleon/coraline/README.md

 ## Lightweight

 The whole framework weighs just 17K.
-That's including the [staggered grid](https://socialiteui.com/components.html#staggered) and the [sidebar menu](https://socialiteui.com/components.html#sidebar) functionality.
+It comes with multiple CSS class helpers, helpful components like navbar, cards, and more.

 ## Easy to install